saltyrtc/saltyrtc-meta/Task-WebRTC.md

   (non-negative integers) that SHALL not be used for the signalling channel.
 This `Array` MUST be available to be set from user applications that use specific data channel ids.
-* The *max_packet_size* field MUST be set to the value described by the *Detecting the Maximum Message Size* section.
 * The *handover* field SHALL be set to `true` unless the user application explicitly requested to turn off the handover feature or the implementation has knowledge that `RTCDataChannel`s are not supported.